Watch for updates here – Weather may affect activities!

 10 am: Beach & Van Dyke – Arrive early for individual Blessing of the Animals by Father Max Wolfe.

-10:15 am: Group Blessing of the Animals, announcements from former Mayor Hanson, recognition of special attendees by DGJ Instigator as well as photos, prizes and more!
+10:15 am: Group Blessing of the Animals, announcements, and recognition of special attendees by DGJ Instigator as well as photos, prizes and more!
 Look for the DGJ Banner.

-11 ish: After announcements: You will be equiped with a poop bag , tennis ball and raffle ticket (for each dog) as you head through the dunes to the beach.
+11 ish: After announcements: You will be equipped with a poop bag, tennis ball and raffle ticket (for each dog) as you head through the dunes to the beach.

-As we arrive on the beach, we line up along the dune fence and we’ll get one huge group pic and announce the winning raffle ticket winners.
+As we enter the beach, line up along the dune fence and we’ll get one huge group pic and announce the winning raffle ticket winners.

 11:30 ish: LET THE FUN BEGIN!
 To the beach! !!